elastic/kibana/x-pack/plugins/actions/README.md

 Once the action type exists, an action saved object must be created before firing.
 The action saved object will contain which action type to use as well as what configuration to pass in at execution time.
 These actions are created via the RESTful API.
 (See Actions -> Create action)

-Once the action saved object exists, the it can now be fired as many times as you like.
+Once the action saved object exists, it can now be fired as many times as you like.
 (See Firing actions)

 ## Action types